Alissa White-Gluz

-Alissa White-Gluz (/ə'liːsə ˈglʌz/; born 31 July 1985) is a Canadian singer, best known as the lead vocalist of the Swedish melodic death metal band Arch Enemy, and former lead vocalist and founding member of the Canadian metalcore band the Agonist.
+Alissa White-Gluz (/ə'liːsə ˈglʌz/; born 31 July 1985) is a Canadian singer, best known as the lead vocalist of the Swedish melodic death metal band Arch Enemy, and former lead vocalist and founding member of the Canadian metalcore band The Agonist.
 Her vocal style includes both growling and clean vocals (singing).
 Although primarily associated with melodic death metal and metalcore, she has appeared as a guest vocalist for power metal, symphonic metal and deathcore bands, notably Kamelot, Delain, Carnifex and Powerwolf, and has performed live with Nightwish and Tarja Turunen.

 Early life

 White-Gluz was born in Montreal, Quebec, Canada, as the second of three children.
-Her grandparents were prisoners in concentration camps during World War II and managed to escape.
+Her grandparents were Jewish prisoners in concentration camps during World War II and managed to escape.
 Their experiences in the camps would go on to inspire the Arch Enemy song "First Day in Hell".
 She is the younger sister of Jasamine White-Gluz who leads the Montreal-based band No Joy.

 Career

 The Agonist (2004–2014)

-In 2004, White-Gluz formed the Agonist (then known as "Tempest") with fellow band members Danny Marino and Chris Kells in Montreal, Quebec, Canada.
+In 2004, White-Gluz formed the Agonist (then known as "Tempest") with fellow band members Danny Marino and Chris Kells in Montreal.
 She released three albums with them as their lead vocalist.
-White-Gluz left the Agonist in the spring of 2014 after she was offered the role as vocalist for Arch Enemy.
+White-Gluz was kicked out of The Agonist in the spring of 2014 after she was offered the role as vocalist for Arch Enemy and proposed her interest in working in both bands at once.

 Arch Enemy (2014–present)

-On 17 March 2014, Arch Enemy announced via press release that Alissa would be replacing their former vocalist Angela Gossow.
-With Arch Enemy, she has released three studio albums (War Eternal, Will to Power and Deceivers) and two live albums (Tokyo Sacrifice and As The Stages Burn!)
+In March 2014, Arch Enemy announced via press release that White-Gluz would be replacing their former vocalist Angela Gossow.

+With Arch Enemy, she has released four studio albums (War Eternal, Will to Power, Deceivers and Blood Dynasty) and two live albums (Tokyo Sacrifice and As the Stages Burn!).